 How successful is EMDR?

 There is no denying the fact that EMDR is one of the most successful therapies that can help heal trauma and PTSD.
 According to a 2012 study of 22 participants, EMDR therapy was found to be effective in treating 77 percent of those suffering from a psychotic disorder and post-traumatic stress disorder (PTSD).
 Another research with 24 trials done randomly supports the effectiveness of EMDR in treating emotional trauma or PTSD.
 Additionally, some studies show that people get over their PTSD after just a few sessions of EMDR.
 So, the success rate of EMDR is high and researchers look up to it as a very effective strategy.

 How long does the session last?

 It is important that clients feel comfortable with a therapist.
 There must be a rapport has met between the clinician and the client prior to starting EMDR therapy.
 An EMDR session can last between 60-90 minutes.

 Clients are encouraged to pause or take a break if they need to during the process.
-EMDR is a wonderful interactive technique can help anyone facing PTSD.
+EMDR is a wonderful interactive technique.
+It can help anyone facing PTSD.
 Also depression and anxiety.
-I have had clients that were surprised at how they felt at the end of their session compared to the beginning.
-Some of them mentioned that their emotional disturbance regarding their traumatic memory decreased tremendously.
+You will be happily surprised at how you will feel at the end of the session compared to the beginning.
+Some clients mentioned that their emotional disturbance regarding their traumatic memory decreased tremendously.